Clan Rising

 What does the surname Bakker mean?

-Yes, Bakker is a Dutch surname.
-Its editorial home in this atlas is Dutch, where the historical territory and family record of the name are concentrated.
+Bakker is a Dutch surname; its home on this atlas is Dutch, where the historical territory and family record of the name are concentrated.
+The name belongs to the Dutch language tree and is carried across the Dutch-speaking world, including Flanders in Belgium, so a Belgian family bearing it shares the same root.

 How old is the Bakker surname?